JoeEnan/stt-transcripts-search/README.md

 docker compose -f docker-compose.test.yml up --build --remove-orphans --force-recreate
 ```

-Based on the information from the `README.md` and other provided files, here’s how you can answer a question about where readers can find the test files:

----

 ## Where to Find Test Files

 In the project, you can find the test files located in the `backend/tests` and `frontend/src/components` directories.